 The public plays a critical role in helping to control the spread of this mosquito population.
 All possible sources of standing water where mosquitoes lay eggs such as buckets, tires, and plant saucers should be emptied of standing water.
 Scrubbing the insides of the containers is also recommended, as this can dislodge eggs deposited above the water line.
-The District also urges residents to do their part to protect themselves from mosquito bites by following these recommendations:
+The District urges residents to do their part to protect themselves by following these recommendations: